scare-scale/ScareScale/src/content/movie/under-paris-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /iwkWvcXcP8M4r9HLglhVEhgGyVu.jpg
+synopsis: "In order to save Paris from an international bloodbath, a grieving scientist is forced to face her tragic past when a giant shark appears in the Seine."
 ---
-In order to save Paris from an international bloodbath, a grieving scientist is forced to face her tragic past when a giant shark appears in the Seine.